Barry Streek: Anti-apartheid activities

 At Rhodes he joined the anti-apartheid National Union of South African Students and was involved in many anti-apartheid activities at the university for which the then South African government later put a banning order on him.
 It was revealed in later years that the police special branch, with direct assistance from the university, had compiled a substantial file on Streek's anti-apartheid activities.
 While at Rhodes Streek also worked for the local committee of Helen Suzman's Progressive Party.

 After graduation in 1971 Streek assumed duty as secretary-general of the National Union of South African Students in Cape Town.
 In July he issued a circular to the executive members of NUSAS describing the development of the post-1953 imposition of university apartheid based on a letter written for the annual student assembly in July 1968.
 By 1971 black tertiary students in South Africa were isolated and, some might say, offered at best a mediocre parody of a university education, on ethnically segregated campuses which deprived them of regular contact with South Africans whose ethnicity, and even mother-tongue, was different from theirs.
 These were the so-called 'tribal colleges'.
 With Streek's prompting, NUSAS was seeking to raise the awareness of its predominantly 'white' membership of the conditions under which other South Africans lived and studied while at university, a necessary strategy since students belonging to different 'population groups' were effectively barred from one another's campuses.

 As a journalist for a number of South African newspapers Streek was known for detailing and exposing the negative impact of the apartheid government.

 In 1984 he founded the Social Change Assistance Trust (SCAT), a non-profit organisation that works to assist and help develop poor rural communities in South Africa.
 SCAT's mission was, and still is, to assist rural communities in improving their quality of life and living standards.
 SCAT's focus is on human rights, gender and racial equity, as well as local economic development in the poorest communities of South Africa, which also tend to be predominantly black communities, was not popular with the apartheid government of South Africa.
 Through SCAT he helped establish the civil society and trade union center at Community House where he was chairperson of the centre's board of directors.

+In 1985 Streek met with the then banned African National Congress in Lusaka, Zambia.

 In 1999 Streek co-founded the Ditikeni Investment Company to help fund non-profit civil society organisations that had declined due to a lack of donor funding in the post-apartheid era.